 The Situation

-Housing affordability is an issue that affects every corner of the country.
+Housing solutions and affordability is an issue that affects every corner of the country.
 However regional areas are overlooked.

 The Problem